isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Sec1 Electronic Registration (For 2023 Intake).md

-For any further enquiries (not related to appeal matters), you may email us at [nchs@moe.edu.sg](mailto:nchs@moe.edu.sg) (from 22 to 30 Dec 2022).
+For any further enquiries (not related to appeal matters), you may email us at [nchs@moe.edu.sg](mailto:nchs@moe.edu.sg) (from 21 Dec to 30 Dec 2022).
 You may use the format provided below: